 As written in Medical News Today, antioxidant properties could possibly prevent premature aging of the skin.
 Additionally, some promising research suggests that applying olive oil after sun exposure could protect against skin cells that cause cancer.
 While soap is washed off rather than left on the skin, it’s good to know that olive oil is a skin-loving ingredient.

-4. Olive oil has lots of vitamins.
+4. Olive oil has vitamins.

 The vitamins that make olive oil healthy can also deliver benefits to the skin.
 Olive oil contains vitamins A and D, and of course, the skin-happy vitamins E and K. According to Medical News Today, these vitamins may be beneficial for the skin.
 As an example, Vitamin E is regularly used to treat psoriasis and eczema and prevent scarring.